 Then came the goodbyes – they were the hardest of all.
 I am not a classic crier people – but I’ve cried more in the last two weeks than the last few years combined.
 Family members, friends, coworkers.
 People who love me and have been a big part of my life for a long time.
 I’ve shared memories and events (some of them life-changing) with so many people and it’s hard to think of life far away from them.

 Looking back on the last few weeks, I realize even though it felt like I was making 638948736 decisions and doing everything on my own, there were so many people helping me and I was ultimately taken care of.
-From packing to cleaning to moving things to god bye dinners to meals, there are countless people who can along side to help me on this journey.
+From packing to cleaning to moving things to goodbye dinners to meals, there are countless people who came along side to help me on this journey.
 Once I left on my road trip, I had people like Dana and Josh and April letting me stay and hang out with them.

 There were many reasons why I even considered this change and then went about it.
 Some I’ve shared and some only God knows why.
 The point is that I’ve learned a lot through these 12 weeks and here is one of the most important ones – God did not return void.
 I was afraid I was going to leave my past job under less than desirable terms a few years ago.
 But justice prevailed and I was able to leave on terms better than I could even imagine.